DevExpress/devextreme-documentation/api-reference/50 Common/utils/ui/notify(message_stack).md

 An object with the following structure: *{position, direction}*.

 ##### field(stack.direction): String
-A direction of toast stacking.
+The toast stacking direction.

 ##### field(stack.position): String
-An initial toast position.
+The initial toast position.

 ---
 #include common-demobutton with {